 One hour, thirty eight minutes: After a few flirty encounters with Javier Bardem and giving him incredibly mixed signals, she goes to meet an old, very likable guru who is probably the best thing about the film and adds a bit of humour and charm to it.

 One hour, forty minutes: Javier Bardem blatantly has more patience than me, as Gilbert blabbers more Womanese and continues to mess with his feelings while he’s conspicuously in love with her.
-Her neuroticism annoys the hell out of me, but there’s some parts I relate to.
+Her neuroticism annoys the hell out of me.

 The End: I really need to watch ‘The Expendables‘ right now.